ApostolisC/Airline-Company/README.md

 Sessions collection is the same as the admin_sessions but for the purpose of holding session keys for simple users.

-<h5>Note</h5>
-Βy having 2 different collections to keep session keys for ordinary users and administrators, we are sure that an ordinary user will not be able to perform an administrator function, since an administrator session key is required, which requires an administrator account login.
-By isolating users from administrators we ensure the integrity of the services for this potential risk.

 Flights collection contains all required information about a flight to be performed.
 The information of each flight is:
 * Flight id
 * Departure Airport